Reducing air pollution in your home

 Here are just some of sources of air pollution in your home:

-• Heating and cooking.
+• Heating and cooking

-• Mould.
+• Mould

-• Burning items in the home, such as wood-burning stoves or open fires and candles.
+• Burning items in the home, such as wood-burning stoves or open fires and candles

-• Chemicals found in items such as paints, varnishes, chipboard furniture, carpets and sofas.
+• Chemicals found in items such as paints, varnishes, chipboard furniture, carpets and sofas

-• Fumes from cleaning and personal care products.
+• Fumes from cleaning and personal care products

-Below are some tips to help you reduce pollutants in your home
+Tips to reduce pollutants in your home

 Open windows when you're cooking or using cleaning products.